theRAPTLab/gsgo/docs/10-tips/10-tips-webpack.md

 Caching is also possible, halving recompile times to about **3 seconds**

 * in `wp.base.loaders.js`,  change loader to `babel-loader?cacheDirectory=${DIR_CACHE}`
-* note: DIR_CACHE is an array of one directory
+* note: DIR_CACHE is an array of one director

 Alternatively use `cache-loader`, which can cache other output than babel if that's important.
 Here we are caching source maps: